Why it’s so hard to eliminate plastic from the supply chain

 So recycled plastic has been the best, if still imperfect, alternative.
 In 2018, Kimberley Smith, Everlane’s chief supply chain officer, was tasked with ridding products of virgin plastic.
 In some cases, it was relatively easy to make a switch.
 Smith was able to locate high-quality recycled plastic polyester for outwear, for instance.
 In other cases, it was harder.
 Smith spent weeks trying to find recycled transparent plastic bags that keep items clean as they’re transported from factory to warehouse to consumer.
 She eventually found a supplier.

 A year after Everlane made the plastic-free commitment, it had eradicated 75% of plastic from its supply chain.
 And at the start of 2021, it had achieved a 90% reduction in plastic.
 Smith’s team has switched 45 different materials in its supply chain to either nonplastic or recycled plastic in products ranging from tote bags to down coats.
-They estimate that this has diverted the equivalent of 10 million plastic bottles from landfills.
+They estimate that this has diverted the equivalent of more than 9 million plastic bottles from landfills.

 But Smith says the remaining 10% is proving troublesome.
 She has found that it is hard to find recycled plastic versions of specialized items, such as zipper teeth, shoe components, and stretchy fabrics.
 In some cases, such as stretchy fibers, manufacturers make recycled versions, but the quality isn’t high enough for Everlane to use.
 “They break easily when we put them to the test,” Smith says.
 “They can’t withstand heavy machinery.”